spcourse/python/en/efficiency/10 efficiency.md

 What kind of function could meet this ideal complexity might be hard to imagine for now, but we'll start with a trivial example.
 Later in this module we'll see much more interesting functions with $$O(1)$$ complexity, specifically when we cover dictionaries.
-Lets start by considering this simple function, which always returns the first element from a list:
+Let's start by considering this simple function, which always returns the first element from a list: